AdaCore/learn/content/courses/whats-new-in-ada-2022/chapters/array_aggregates.rst

 computation of a component.

 Iterated component associations can nest and can be nested in another association (iterated or not).
-But you can't mix iterated and not iterated association in one list.
+You can even mix iterated and not iterated associations in one list.
 Here we use this to define a square matrix:

 .. code-block:: ada